tonythefreelancer/djhaitianmike/README.md

 # Usage

-_Add instructions and examples for using the project once implemented._
+Add instructions and examples for using the project as features are implemented.
+For now, this section is a placeholder.

 # License

-_Specify the license for this project (e.g., MIT, Apache 2.0)._
+Specify the license for this project (e.g., MIT, Apache 2.0) once decided.
+For now, this section is a placeholder.

 # Contact

-_Provide contact information or links for project maintainers._
+Provide contact information or links for project maintainers here.
+For now, this section is a placeholder.

 ## Next Steps

-1. Define the project goals and requirements.
+1. Define the project goals and requirements in the Project Description section.
-2. Choose the tech stack and main frameworks/libraries.
+2. Choose the tech stack and main frameworks/libraries, and update the Setup Instructions accordingly.
-3. Set up the initial folder structure and configuration files.
+3. Set up the initial folder structure and configuration files, and document them in the Folder Structure section.
-4. Document any conventions or workflows as they emerge.
+4. Document any conventions or workflows as they emerge, both here and in .github/copilot-instructions.md.

 ## How to Contribute